Joe Dolan: Recordings

 After reforming the band Dolan recorded a song called "Make Me an Island", written by the songwriting duo Albert Hammond and Mike Hazlewood, for Pye Records in conjunction with Shaftesbury Publishing.
-The track was a hit in England and led to Dolan's first appearance on the BBC's Top of the Pops and helped to make him the biggest Irish star in the world at that time, eventually becoming a number one hit in 14 countries, as well as reaching Number 3 in the UK, becoming Joe Dolan's only British Top 10 hit, and one of only four hit singles Dolan ever had in the UK (all of these hits performed better in the Irish Charts).
+The track was a hit in the UK and led to Dolan's first appearance on the BBC's Top of the Pops which helped to make him "the biggest Irish star in the world at that time".
+The song eventually became a number one hit in 14 countries as well as reaching Number 3 in the UK, becoming Joe Dolan's only British Top 10 hit and one of only four hit singles Dolan ever had in the UK (all of these hits performed better in the Irish Charts).

 In Ireland, the song peaked at number 2 in August 1969, the same week it was Number 3 in the UK.
-It has been claimed that Dolan was the first Irish star to appear on Top of the Pops, although this supposes that neither The Bachelors nor Val Doonican appeared on the show between 1964 and 1969 (which seems at least doubtful given that both had several big hits in both the UK and Ireland in the mid-'sixties).
-After the recording of Make Me An Island, Dolan was approached and signed by the MAM Agency whose major star was Tom Jones.
+After the recording of Make Me An Island Dolan was approached and signed by the MAM Agency whose major star was Tom Jones.

 Follow-up singles "Teresa" and "You're Such a Good Looking Woman" also made an impact.
 Other single releases such as "It Makes No Difference" and "You and the Looking Glass" were not big hits at home in Ireland or in the UK, but they were international successes.
 A collaboration with writers Roberto Danova and Peter Yellowstone in the mid-1970s produced more singles which made little impact on the British domestic market but did well internationally.
 "Sweet Little Rock 'n' Roller" (1974) was the first of a number of reasonable successes for this team but wasn't a major hit in the UK until later recorded by Showaddywaddy, who had a Top 20 hit with the song in 1979.